rubenanlo/my-portfolio/pages/blog/posts/rounding-with-python-and-javascript.md

 ---
-title: "Rounding with Python and Javascript"
+title: Rounding with Python and Javascript
+description: >-
-description: "Explore the different rounding methods and how to tackle them in both python and javascript"
+  Explore the different rounding methods and how to tackle them in both python and javascript
 date: 2024/01/26
 category: code
 ---